 Some time thereafter, this befuddled boy was taken to the harbor.
 He stood dumbstruck, staring up at the enormous black hull of a ship destined for the United States.
 Walking alone up the gangplank, he had no luggage, passport or papers-- just a yellow tag pinned to his coat.

 The winter voyage across a storm tossed ocean was excruciating and sea sickness plagued nearly everyone on board.
-Finally, on a cold and foggy morning, the young boy stood at the ship's railing as it slowly made its way through New York's Upper Bay.
+Finally, on a cold and foggy morning, the young boy stood at the ship’s railing as it slowly made its way through New York’s Upper Bay.
 The sun began to break through the mist just as the ship passed by the welcoming image of the Statue of Liberty, bathing it in an iridescent glow.
-As his gaze turned toward Manhattan Island in the distance, this newest immigrant to America was transfixed by the skyscrapers glistening in the early morning sun and he was overwhelmed by a sense of wonder and apprehension
+As his gaze turned toward Manhattan Island in the distance, this newest immigrant to America was transfixed by the skyscrapers glistening in the early morning sun and he was overwhelmed by a sense of wonder and apprehension.

-When the boy met the German-American foster parents that had agreed to take him in, he knew not what the future would bring in this strange land that spoke a different language from the ones he knew--a mixture of German and Polish.
+When the boy met the German-American foster parents that had agreed to take him in, he knew not what the future would bring in this strange land that spoke a different language from the ones he knew -- a mixture of German and Polish.
 Embarking on yet another trip, and at last given a first name, he went to live on a farm near a quiet, quasi-southern town in Maryland and a life not far different what he had left behind.

 During the Christmas season, a kindly man dressed in a black suit came to see the boy.
 He was the pastor of the local Catholic parish.
-The priest took him to the rectory for lunch, and then next door to a place he had never been--a church.
+The priest took him to the rectory for lunch, and then next door to a place he had never been -- a church.
 The small and intimate space was decorated for Christmas.
 It was the most astounding sight the boy had ever seen.
 The lights, the colors, the atmosphere spoke to him of something he had never experienced: peace and tranquility.
 But what caught his attention was a group of statues and a spotlight shining on a baby in a manger.

 The frail boy, the inner spirit that had seen him through so much now depleted, stood before the statues.
 He gazed at the serene face of the woman dressed in a blue robe looking lovingly at a baby in a makeshift crib.
 Was this the image of a mother?
 A mother he had never known?
 Staring into the eyes of the infant in the manger, he felt a presence, as if an unseen hand was touching the very core of his being.
-With a tear rolling down his cheek, the boy whispered: "Hilf mir" (help me)
+As a tear rolled down his cheek, the boy whispered: “Hilf mir” (help me)

 The time came for the boy to return to the shelter and await his fate.
 At the door of the church, he turned and looked one last time at the nativity scene.
 A glow seemed to surround the statues, and he was overwhelmed with a sense of hope and optimism.

 During the Offertory, as the strains of the Ave Maria filled the church, a woman in the congregation felt an invisible hand on her shoulder and heard a voice tell her she must adopt the young boy.
-Without hesitation she turned to her husband and said "We have to adopt the boy the Monsignor was talking about."
-Startled, he replied they could not--they did not speak his language, they could not afford the cost to raise a child, and they could never shoulder the expense of pursuing an adoption if it was even possible.
-Unwilling to accept his response, she emphatically stated "God has told me to.
-We must and we will."
+Without hesitation she turned to her husband and said “We have to adopt the boy the Monsignor was talking about.”
+Startled, he replied they could not, they did not speak his language, they could not afford the cost to raise a child, and they could never shoulder the expense of pursuing an adoption if it was even possible.
+Unwilling to accept his response, she emphatically stated “God has told me to.
+We must and we will.”

 After Mass, the woman went to see the priest.
 When their eyes met, and before she said a word, he announced to her, “You are here about adopting the boy.”
 He relayed to her that during the Ave Maria, he too heard God’s message, and together they would make certain his request would be fulfilled.